Data Processing Agreement (DPA) — Tosvi

 1. it is responsible for determining whether the GDPR applies to its processing

-(e.g. because it is established in the EU/EEA or processes EU/EEA residents' data) and for informing Tosvi where it does, so the parties can put in place any additional GDPR measures required (including, where applicable, an EU representative under Article 27 GDPR).
+(e.g. because it is established in the EU/EEA or processes EU/EEA residents' data) and for informing Tosvi where it does, so the parties can put in place any additional GDPR measures required (including, where applicable, an EU representative under Article 27 GDPR);

 9. Liability and governing law

-Liability under this DPA is subject to the limitations in the Terms of Service.
 This DPA is governed by the laws of the Republic of Moldova and, where applicable, the GDPR.

 Annex 1 — Sub-processors